Financial Freedom: What's Your Number?

 Your FI Ratio: Tracking the Journey

 Your FI ratio is the progress meter.
 Divide your monthly passive income by your monthly expenses.
-If you bring in $1,200/month in passive income and spend $4,000/month, your FI ratio is 0.30 — you're 30% of the way to independence.
+If you bring in $1,200/month in passive income and spend $4,000/month, your FI ratio is 0.30 — you're 30% of the way there.

 Every rental property, every dividend payment, every side business pushes that ratio closer to 1.0.
-And when it crosses 1.0, the game changes.
-Work becomes a choice, not a requirement.
+When it crosses 1.0, work becomes a choice, not a requirement.

 How Real Estate Accelerates the Timeline

-Here's where real estate investors have a massive edge over traditional stock market investors.
+Here's where real estate investors have a massive edge.
 A stock portfolio generating 4% on $1 million gives you $40,000 a year.
 Building that $1 million takes decades of saving and hoping the market cooperates.

 That's the same result as a $1 million stock portfolio, achieved with a fraction of the capital.
-Strategies like buy-and-hold rentals let you stack cash-flowing assets while tenants pay down your mortgages.
+Buy-and-hold rentals let you stack cash-flowing assets while tenants pay down your mortgages.
 Every month, your equity grows and your NOI compounds.

 Reducing Financial Clutter

-One of the fastest ways to accelerate your FI timeline is to audit your expenses.
+One of the fastest ways to speed up your FI timeline is to audit your expenses.
 Cancel subscriptions you don't use.
 Refinance high-interest debt.
 Negotiate your insurance premiums.
 Every $100/month you cut from expenses lowers your FI number by $30,000.

 That's not deprivation — that's strategic allocation.
 The money you stop wasting becomes the capital that funds your next rental property.